0xsuryansh/searchNBAMonorepo/README.md

-This is commit Merge pull request #91 from samin-batra/master
+This is commit modified InferenceNetwork to improve query filtering

-Fixed display error in table builder